Studiocanal Films: Bryan Forbes and Nat Cohen

 The first few films of Forbes' regime performed poorly commercially: Eyewitness, Hoffmann, And Soon the Darkness and The Man Who Haunted Himself (starring Moore).
 The Breaking of Bumbo (all 1970), and Mr. Forbush and the Penguins (1971) flopped and A Fine and Private Place was abandoned.
 Forbes clashed with Bernard Delfont and their American backers, in this case Columbia, over the artistic and commercial value of director Joseph Losey's film The Go-Between (1970).
 Forbes was also criticised within EMI for directing his own film, The Raging Moon (US: Long Ago, Tomorrow, 1971).
 The Railway Children (1970) and Tales of Beatrix Potter (1971) were Forbes' only hits.

 The company was affected with labour problems.
 Forbes felt as though he did not have the support of the EMI board, arguing that he never had the funds to market his films, in contrast with those available to Anglo-EMI, which was headed by Nat Cohen.

 Defont wrote "Nat resented the implication that his films were somehow less worthy than those appearing under the Elstree banner, the more so because his films made a lot of money.
 In Wardour Street, where Nat had his power base, the talk was of Bryan Forbes enjoying the luxury of spending what Nat and his friends earned.
 Delfont acknowledged the differences between the men "went deeper" with Forbes feeling British films should be made for British audiences whereas Cohen aimed for bigger budgeted movies that had international appeal.
 "I was split between the two," wrote Delfont.
 "My heart was with Bryan Forbes: I wanted him to succeed.
-But as director of EMI with a responsbility to shareholders and the workforce, I had to accept that Nat Cohen was talking practical common sense."
+But as director of EMI with a responsibility to shareholders and the workforce, I had to accept that Nat Cohen was talking practical common sense."
 Delfont also felt Forbes program "would have taken an investment of time and money which was out of all proportion to likely return."